Uptrace Configuration Guide

 -addext "subjectAltName=DNS:localhost"

-Then, add the certificate to the list of trusted certificates:
+Add the certificate to trusted certificates:

 shell